Hui (singer): 2016–2019: Debut with Pentagon and solo activities

 On October 10, 2016, Hui made his official debut as a member of Pentagon through 2016 Mnet's reality show Pentagon Maker and becoming the leader of the group.
 He made a cameo on the web drama Spark.

 On April 4, 2017, Cube Entertainment announced that he would participate in a project group called Triple H alongside Hyuna and E'dawn and that they would star in a reality show called Triple H Fun Agency.
 The group debuted on May 1 with the EP 199X and title track "365 Fresh".

-In 2017, Hui co-composed the Produce 101 Season 2 hit song, "Never" and Wanna One's debut single, "Energetic" alongside Flow Blow which won by public votes on which song they'd like to see for the group's debut single.
+In 2017, Hui co-composed the Produce 101 season 2 hit song, "Never" and Wanna One's debut single, "Energetic" alongside Flow Blow which won by public votes on which song they'd like to see for the group's debut single.
 Both songs achieved an all-kill on Instiz, charting at No. 1 on real-time charts of Melon, Mnet, Bugs, Genie, Soribada, and Naver.

-On September 19, it was revealed that Hui participated in a new show called Hyena on the Keyboard.
-It is a pilot music variety show where well-known singer-songwriters would be competing on music charts.
+On September 19, it was revealed that Hui participated in the music variety show Hyena on the Keyboard.
 On October 20, Hui was cast for One Night Food Trip alongside his label mate Yoo Seon-ho.
 The filming started in Vietnam on October 22.

-In just 2018, Hui co-composed Kriesha Chu's "Paradise", "This Stop", Shinwha's "Don't Leave Me, Pentagon's "Shine" and three songs from Thumbs Up! respectively.
-On June 9, two Cube Entertainment idol groups, Pentagon and (G)I-dle appeared on Idol Room.
-During the episode, Hui performed his self-produced track, "Theme song 1" alongside Jeon So-yeon's "Theme song 2", and they gifted the song to the show.
+In just 2018, Hui co-composed Kriesha Chu's "Paradise", "This Stop", Shinwha's "Don't Leave Me, Pentagon's "Shine" and three songs from Thumbs Up!.
+On June 9, Pentagon and labelmates (G)I-dle appeared on Idol Room.
+During the episode, Hui performed his self-produced track, "Theme song 1" alongside Jeon So-yeon's "Theme song 2", and they gifted the songs to the show.
 At the end of 2018, he collaborated with Jinho and Oh My Girl's Seunghee at the 2018 Korea Popular Music Awards to perform a cover of "I Have a Dream" on December 20.

 In May 2019, Hui produced "Dramatic" for the rookie girl group Bvndit.
 In October, he co-wrote and co-composed the song "119" from VAV's fifth EP Poison.